-‘Love Island’ Star Georgia Steel Models At Least 6 Different Lingerie Sets In Sultry New Video
+'Love Island' Star Georgia Steel Stuns In Boux Avenue Lingerie Modeling Campaign

 "Wow Georgia you're the definition of breathtaking!!!
 And congratulations to you," added a fourth, concluding the comment with a kissing face emoji.

 This is not the first time this month that the social media star has wowed her fans.
-As was previously covered by The Inquisitr, Georgia recently dropped jaws after modeling a wet t-shirt and bikini bottom.
+As was previously covered by The Inquisitr, Georgia recently dropped jaws after modeling a wet T-shirt and bikini bottoms.